 Iron toxicity is dangerous to humans as well.
 Annually, there are over 15,000 cases of iron toxicity reported to poison control centers.
 Too much iron can cause damage to the entire system and has caused death in some children.
 Fatal iron overdose is uncommon, and the incidence of child fatalities has steadily decreased over the last few decades.
 However, there is still a risk for young children.

 - Abdominal pain

 If your child is exhibiting these symptoms, or if suspect your child has ingested too much iron, your child needs to be assessed.
 You may also choose to call your local poison control center.

 Toxicity in children is usually due to kids accidentally eating prenatal vitamins or adult supplements.
 Some of these tablets are sugar-coated and taste yummy to kids.
-All adult medications and vitamins should be kept far out of reach of children.
-No pill bottles should ever be left out or open, and they should be stored way above kids’ arm reaches.
+Keep all adult medications and vitamins far out of reach of children.
+Do not leave pill bottles out or open, and store them way above kids’ arm reaches.
 Kids vitamins are much harder to overdose on and are less likely to cause damage than adult vitamins.